goodguy1963/OctoPrint-XboxController/README.md

 A: The plugin has safety features that prevent movement commands during active printing.

 **Q: Will the controller work if connected to my PC instead of the Raspberry Pi?**
-A: Yes, through browser detection, but for best results connect directly to the OctoPrint server.
+A: Yes, through browser detection.
+The plugin will automatically use your PC-connected controller to control the printer.

+**Q: Do I need to set up USB permissions manually?**
+A: No, the plugin attempts to set up required permissions during installation.
+Only if that fails would manual setup be needed.

 ## 🤝 Contributing